 Palma de Mallorca International Airport, also called Palma airport, is the third largest airport in Spain in terms of passenger volume.
 It is located on the island of Mallorca, an island belonging to the Balearic archipelago in the Mediterranean Sea.

 The airport is located in the south of the island and is 8 kilometers from the city of Palma, capital of the island of Mallorca and also of the Autonomous Community.
 Mallorca is part of the Autonomous Community of the Balearic Islands.
-Palma airport (code is PMI) and is also known as Son Sant Joan airport.
+Palma de Mallorca airport (code is PMI) and is also known as Son Sant Joan Airport.